 The purpose for VPN is to establish a secure connection with a Penn State resource or service from off campus using the "ISPtoPSU" connection.
-It is used to connect to Penn State network-restricted resources, such as PASS and Udrive, from off campus.
+It is used to connect to Penn State network-restricted resources, such as PASS, KMS, and Udrive, from off campus.

 Please refer to the operating system-specific instructions below to install a VPN client.

 Visit https://downloads.its.psu.edu and under "Connecting to Penn State" select the Windows version of the VPN client named "VPN - Virtual Private Network (AnyConnect)".
 The VPN software is only compatible with Windows OS 7 and above.

 Once the Client Setup has completely finished downloading, please launch the setup.
 Click on the "Next" button through all prompts until the installation is complete.
 Once the VPN client has been installed, click on the "Finish" button exit the installation window.